1iggy2/AE405-Thrust_Stand/README.md

 ### Safety Considerations

 Be careful when near spinning and/or powered propellers they can and will maim you.
 Please remove all propellers while working on the thrust stand.
 Propellers of all sizes are dangerous and deserve your respect.
-Please use the remote to remain clear of the spinning blades of death, and ensure you have a way to break the physical circuit from a distance readily availible.
+Please use the remote to remain clear of the spinning blades of death, and ensure you have a way to break the physical circuit from a distance.

 [![](http://img.youtube.com/vi/q4shbLB9U7Q/0.jpg)](http://www.youtube.com/watch?v=q4shbLB9U7Q "")

 ### How to Use the Remote